FiercestT/aura-sdk-java/readme.md

             System.out.println("Light Zone Name: " + deviceFirstLight.getName() + ", Zone Color: " + deviceFirstLight.getColor());
         }

+        //Wait so we can see the effects.
+        Thread.sleep(2500);

         //Manually Release Control of the SDK (recommended, but should automatically invoke on shutdown if not done manually). sdk.ReleaseControl();
     }